nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Training on the new solution

-Practice staff should receive [training for the new solution](/prm-practice-migration/guide/training) during the Cut-over period including training for any changes to practice processes.
+Practice staff may have already received [training for the new solution](/prm-practice-migration/guide/training) or may receive it during the Cut-over period, including training for any changes to practice processes.

 {%- capture lesson_learnt_1 -%}
 __Lesson learnt__ - Remember to include any Clinical staff who may work remotely